OttoBos/gpxfilter/README.md

 - `--filter` or `-f`: regex filter to apply.
 Defaults to all waypoints with multiple CCS chargers
 - `--symbol`or `-s`: optional symbol to set filtered waypoints to

+Note:

+- when using `--ccs-lower`, the names of the waypoints will also be updated to start with the total number of CCS chargers

 Examples:

 - `gpxfilter.exe ccs.gpx result.gpx -s "Convenience Store"` (applies standard filter & sets symbol)